Molkki: Development

 The filming of the series began in October 2020.

 The series addresses the bride buying custom in Haryana.

 Reception

 ThePrint stated the series tackled the issue of brides for sale when Purvi is forced into marriage with the sarpanch who is twice her age for money.
 ThePrint also said that the series was "as real as it gets" and that "the serial is set in Haryana and Uttar Pradesh where such marriage transactions are only too often the tragedy".

 Influence

 On 15 June 2021, the villagers of a small village in Rajasthan were inspired after seeing the series, and they banned molkki pratha in their village.
 Actor Amar Upadhyay later confirmed the same and was proud to change the thinking of people with their show.

 Sequel

 A reboot of the show named Molkki - Rishton Ki Agnipariksha, aired on the same channel start from 13 February 2023.
 It stars Ashish Kapoor and Vidhi Yadav. and Molkki - Rishton Ki Agnipariksha is the mark the TV debut of Vidhi Yadav.
+The sequel failed to get good viewership and ended within a month.